 The good news is that if you aren’t 100% satisfied with your bank, choosing the best bank that fits your needs is now a lot easier than ever.
 And even if you do feel satisfied with your bank, it’s crucial that you shop around to make sure you’re getting the best bang for your buck.

-If all of your finances are in one place — so let’s say your checking account, savings account, car loan and home loan — then you may get some added benefits or fee discounts from your bank.
+If all of your finances are in one place — so let’s say your checking account, savings account, car loan and home loan are all with one bank — then you may get some added benefits or fee discounts for that.
 But according to Consumer Reports, “when you buy a ‘product bundle’ at a bank which contains a number of services rolled into one offering, it’s hard to know if the fees you pay are lower than if you opted to get different services at different banks.”

 There are so many low-cost and convenient options available these days, you don’t have to settle for one bank or one offer.

-Comparison shop for the best rates on each of your financial needs
+How to shop for the best deal on each of your financial needs

 If you shop around for the best deal at different financial institutions, there’s a good chance you’ll save some money.
-According to the CR survey, 38% of people said they have a second bank or credit union they do business with, because they “were able to get better rates for some services and products at other institutions than their primary bank or credit union.”
+According to Consumer Reports, 38% of people said they have a second bank or credit union they do business with, because they “were able to get better rates for some services and products at other institutions than their primary bank or credit union.”

 Most people stick with the same old bank because they just don’t want to deal with the hassle of moving everything — but it can be a lot easier than you think.

-Online banks have started offering higher rates on savings accounts — much higher than the current rates at traditional, bigger banks — so why not just move your savings to take advantage of the bigger return?
+Plus, online banks are now offering much higher rates on savings accounts — significantly higher than the current rates at traditional, bigger banks.
+So with that in mind, why not just move your savings to take advantage of the bigger return?

 Bottom line: You aren’t tied to one bank no matter how long you’ve been doing business there.
 With so many options available, you will very likely find better deals if you start looking around.
 Do some research and find the best bang for your buck on each service you need — or may need in the future (like a mortgage or car loan).

-What to look for to get the best service & lowest fees
+What to look for to get the best service, lowest costs

-Here are a few tips from Consumer Reports to help you get the best deals on all of your banking needs.
+Here are a few tips to help you get the best deals on all of your banking needs.

 Checking & savings accounts